NeoGeographyToolkit/StereoPipeline/docs/examples.rst

    be some correlation between errors and elevation or vegetation, but not with individual SkySat image frames.
 Here, only the center sensor of the Skysat sensor triplet was used.

+The camera positions and orientations (the latter in NED coordinates) are summarized in two report files, before and after optimization (:numref:`ba_cam_pose`).
+It is suggested to examine if these are plausible.
+It is expected that the spacecraft position and orientation will change in a slow and smooth manner, and that these will not change drastically during bundle adjustment.

 DEM creation
 ^^^^^^^^^^^^